How To Back Up And Restore MongoDB: 8 Easy Steps

 It will generate the following output:

-Mongodump: Secure Remote Instance
+mongodump: Secure Remote Instance

 In Step 3 you learned how to back up a remote database using Mongodump.
-This step involves the –db and –collection options which indicate a database and a collection that requires backing up.
+This step involves the –db and –collection options that indicate a database and a collection that requires backing up.
 You can run the –db option in a standalone manner, but to execute a collection, you have to specify a database.
 Moreover, you can remove a collection from the backup process, by using the –excludeCollection option.

 To select a particular database use the following command: